Manningtree Circular walk

 - In 260 metres pass to the side of a metal kissing gate, and 20 metres later a wooden one.
 In a further 70 metres, you pass under pylons and keep on along the estuary defence dyke, with the River Stour on your left.

-- In 300 metres you pass a kissing gate to reach a broken three-way footpath sign on your left.
+- In 300 metres you reach a three-way footpath sign on your left.
 Here turn right, away from the river, your direction 150° .

-- In 60 metres go through a wooden kissing gate.
+- In 60 metres go through a wooden swing gate.
 In a further 70 metres, veer left with the track, following a yellow arrow on a post on your right, your direction 105°.

 - In 300 metres veer right with the track and follow it under the railway tunnel, 275 metres away.
 Go through this tunnel and 15 metres beyond it turn left on a surfaced track, parallel to the railway lines on your left, due east.